arackaf/simple-react-bootstrap/readme.md

 Then two conditions must be satisfied:

 1. The component cannot be a stateless functional component; in other words you need to define it with `class extends React.Component`.
-The reason boils down to refs, and `ReactDom.findDOMNode` not working with SFAs.
+The reason boils down to refs, and `ReactDom.findDOMNode` not working with SFCs.
 2. The component must pass through (or merge in) the onClick handler that's passed to it.

 ## Misc options